-At a competition in May 2013, an 11 year old gymnast injured her right knee.
+At a spring competition, an 11 year old gymnast injured her right knee.
 As it was the end of the season, she was able to take the summer off and had minimal complaints all summer.
 Upon returning to her competitive training in September, she started to complain of pain in the same knee and she rated the pain at an 8 on a scale of 1-10.
-At this point, she started natural anti-inflammatory and homeopathic remedies which included Ruta & Rhus tox homeopathics, Calc fluor tissue salt, SinewGen, Omega 3’s, hydrotherapy, castor oil packs and Traumeel cream.
+At this point, she was started natural anti-inflammatory and homeopathic remedies which included Ruta & Rhus tox homeopathics, Calc fluor tissue salt, SinewGen, Omega 3’s, hydrotherapy, castor oil packs and Traumeel cream.
 After an x-ray and an MRI, her pediatrician told her parents that she had a transverse fracture on the inferior patella and a torn patellar tendon.
 Further interpretation of the MRI estimated that 50% of her patellar tendon was torn.
 She was referred to a pediatric orthopedic surgeon in Edmonton who recommended rest, physiotherapy and anti-inflammatory medication for 3 months.
 Upon returning home to Fort McMurray and starting physiotherapy, she experienced increased swelling and pain in the knee.
 In addition, she felt more strain on her MCL, so her parents investigated prolotherapy and PRP as an option and scheduled a consultation to discuss their options.
 They also went to another Orthopedic surgeon for a third opinion.

 I can relate to this patient’s case on a personal level as in 2002, I fractured my patella playing hockey.
 At that time, prolotherapy and PRP was not an option, and after trying many different alternative therapies, the most relief and healing I experienced was when I maintained my leg in full extension using a knee brace for two months.
 I also applied Symphytum salves on a daily basis to help the bone heal.
 As such, I advised the following: